-The lack of perennial streams in the semi-desert to desert parts means that two thirds of South Africa's surface area depend largely on groundwater.
+The lack of perennial streams in the semi-desert to desert

 Although irrigation is the largest user, the supply to more than 300 towns and smaller settlements is very important.

 Through Government's commitment towards meeting the basic water needs of communities, groundwater has become a strategic resource for village water supply in the wetter parts of the country, because of its cost-effectiveness in a widely scattered small-scale user situation.